srikar-naidu/hackweek_browser-storage-explorer/README.md

 ### Testing

 1. Load the extension in developer mode
-2. Visit any website that uses storage
+2. Open `test-page.html` in your browser - this page will add sample storage data for testing
-3. Open the extension popup
+3. Click the extension icon to open the popup
 4. Verify that storage items are displayed correctly
 5. Test search, filter, copy, delete, and export functions